 Welcome to Year 5

-During this Spring Term we will be using The Mayans as our topic, which will link into our Geography and History and across our Foundation subjects where possible.
+During this Autumn Term we will be using The Victorians as our topic, which will link into our Geography and History and across our Foundation subjects where possible.

-We will be looking at 'Earth and Space' this half term in Science.
+We will be looking at 'Forces' this half term in Science.
 This will include knowing how to:

 During Geography lessons the National Curriculum requires that pupils can:

 Extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
 They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.